kalu254/Disaster---Alert/README.md

-# Distributed Alarm Backend Application Design Document
+# Disaster Alarm Backend Application Design Document

 ## Overview

-This document outlines the design for a distributed alarm backend application using Spring Boot microservices.
-The application will handle alarm creation, notification, and management in a scalable and resilient manner.
+This document outlines the design for a disaster alarm backend application using Spring Boot microservices.
+The application will handle disaster alarm creation, notification, and management in a scalable and resilient manner.

 ## Architecture

 The system will consist of the following microservices:

-1. **Alarm Service**: Handles creation, updating, and deletion of alarms.
+1. **Alarm Service**: Handles creation, updating, and deletion of disaster alarms.
-2. **Notification Service**: Manages notifications for alarms (e.g., sending emails, SMS).
+2. **Notification Service**: Manages notifications for disaster alarms (e.g., sending emails, SMS).
 3. **User Service**: Manages user information and preferences.
 4. **Gateway Service**: Acts as an entry point to route requests to appropriate services.
 5. **Discovery Service**: Service registry to enable service discovery (e.g., Eureka).